Jordan Donica

 Jordan Donica (born April 18, 1994) is an American actor and singer.
-He is known for his theatrical roles in stage musicals.
+He is known for his theatrical roles in stage musicals on Broadway and in the West End.

 He made his Broadway debut as a replacement, playing Raoul in The Phantom of the Opera from 2016 to 2017, and again in 2022.
 He then starred in Lincoln Center revivals portraying Freddy Eynsford-Hill in My Fair Lady (2018) and Sir Lancelot in Camelot (2023), the latter of which earned him a nomination for the Tony Award for Best Featured Actor in a Musical.
 In 2025, he starred as Max von Mayerling in the closing cast of the Broadway revival of Sunset Boulevard.
+Donica made his West End debut in 2026 as the titular character in The Phantom of the Opera as a part of the production's fortieth anniversary replacement cast.

 Donica has also appeared in television with roles in Charmed (2019–2022) and The Gilded Age (2025).
 In addition to his Broadway credits, he also starred in the first United States national tour of Hamilton as the Marquis de Lafayette and Thomas Jefferson.

 Early life

 Donica was born April 18, 1994, in Minneapolis, Minnesota.
 He was raised in Indianapolis, Indiana and began performing at the age of six.
 At the age of eight, after seeing a touring company of The Phantom of the Opera, he was determined to pursue a career in musical theatre.
 He went on to study at Otterbein University, where he graduated cum laude with a BFA in musical theater.
 Some of his university production credits include Les Misérables, Dames at Sea, How to Succeed in Business, and Into the Woods.